muchaya/payfast_za/README.md

 payment = Payfast::Payment.create(email: 'example@mail.com', amount: '20.00', item_name: 'Bunny chow')
 ```

+You can add more attributes for your payment, check the [Docs](docs/1_payment_attributes.md) to see what other attributes you can add.

 ### Checking Payment status
 To check if the payment was successful, use `payment.success?` or `payment.failed?` to check for payment failure.